|Legal Entity Identifier (LEI) use under the EU financial regulation|

 The ROC was established in January 2013 as a stand-alone committee after recommendations by the international Financial Stability Board (FSB) and endorsement of the ROC Charter by the Group of Twenty (G-20) nations in November 2012.

 LEI system, recommended by the FSB and subsequently endorsed by the G20 group, has become a commonly acceptable method to identify parties to financial transactions that are legal entities.

 The system is intended, in particular, to allow for financial transactions' monitoring on a global, cross-border basis.

 The institution of LEI Registration Agent has also been introduced.

-The first LEIs were issued in 2012 and by the end of January 2017 487,000 had been registered (Global LEI initiative struggles for momentum).
+The first LEIs were issued in 2012 and by the end of January 2017 487,000 had been registered (see Global LEI initiative struggles for momentum).

-The use of LEI is already required or recommended under a number of the EU regulations such as:
+The use of LEI is already required or recommended under a number of the European Union regulations, in particular:

 - Market Abuse Regulation (MAR),